-The Responsible Sourcing Programme represents an ongoing dialogue between industry participants, with the aim of continuous improvement in the identification, evaluation, and mitigation of risks to the industry and those who work within it.
+The Guidance, and this Third-Party Audit Guidance, underpin the LPPM Responsible Sourcing Programme, (the "Programme") which represents an ongoing dialogue between industry participants, with the aim of continuous improvement in the identification, evaluation, and mitigation of risks to the industry and those who work within it.

-As part of the ongoing dialogue, and improvement, the LPPM RSRC has conducted a review of its Guidance and encourages all parties to read it again thoroughly.
-In particular, we have sought to amend language that led to confusion; to emphasise the requirement that each Good Delivery Refiner, as well as each refiner that becomes a member of one or both of the Sponge Accreditation Lists, must conduct separate audits (even when it is part of a major refining group including multiple Good Delivery Refiners and/or members of the Sponge Accreditation Lists); to encourage detailed dialogue between Auditors and Refiners on the methodology of Risk Mitigation; and to clarify our requirements of the Countries of Origin data.
-The publication of this version 3 of the Third-Party Audit Guidance is one of the principal outcomes of our review.
+As part of the ongoing dialogue, and improvement, the LPPM RSRC sought, in Version 3, to amend language that led to confusion; to emphasise the requirement that each Good Delivery Refiner, as well as each refiner that becomes a member of one or both of the Sponge Accreditation Lists, must conduct separate audits (even when it is part of a major refining group including multiple LPPM Good Delivery Refiners and/or members of the Sponge Accreditation Lists); to encourage detailed dialogue between Assurance Providers and Refiners on the methodology of Risk Mitigation; and to clarify our requirements of the Countries of Origin data.
+Version 4 seeks to continue this process and to further hone the LPPM Responsible Sourcing Programme, so that it addresses the particular and specific needs of the industry.